CharlesKariuki-001/AcademicCode/README.md

 Thanks for stopping by—hope this inspires you to fire up your own forge.
 What's your next build?

-*Forged with curiosity, caffeine, and a whole lot of debugging.
-Last hammered: October 2025.*
+*Forged with curiosity, caffeine, and a whole lot of debugging.*
 <!-- Add a footer image or GIF of code compiling successfully? -->